jellyfish-toolkit/pipe-framework/README.md

 Let me explain this concept in detail.

-For example you have simple task - create API endpoint with todo tasks listing.
+For example, you have simple task - create API endpoint with todo tasks listing.

 In traditional approach you'll have to create a Todo model which will represent table in database.
 In controller bound to route you'll use model instance to **extract** data about todo tasks, then you'll **transform** it to the http